Key takeaways

 The mold multiplier

 Mold thrives in fall’s damp environments, growing on soil, leaf litter, and decaying plant matter.
-Fall weather creates a perfect cycle: wet periods encourage mold growth.
+Fall weather creates a perfect cycle: wet periods encourage the growth of mold.
 Later, dry spells trigger massive spore release into the air.
 This wet-dry pattern, combined with naturally dying and falling leaves, prolongs allergy symptoms throughout the entire fall season.9

 Allergy forecasting yields actionable insights